Early/Phase I Orthodontics Columbus

 Open Bite Case

 Patient presented with an open bite due to thumb sucking habit.
-Sucking habit was stopped and bite was closed during phase I treatment.
-After patient lost all of primary (baby) teeth, patient was evaluated for 2nd phase.
+Sucking habit was stopped, and the bite was closed during phase I treatment.
+After the patient lost all of their primary (baby) teeth, patient was evaluated for the second phase.
 Parents chose not to pursue 2nd phase of treatment as they were happy with the phase I results.

 Early Loss Case

-Patient presented with early loss of primary tooth #c and impaction of adult tooth #6.
-During phase I treatment, space was created for tooth #6 and tooth erupted without damaging neighboring teeth.
+Patient presented with early loss of primary tooth #6 and impaction of adult tooth #6.
+During phase I treatment, space was created for tooth #6, and the tooth erupted without damaging neighboring teeth.